Precision surface machining manufacturer uses Solid Edge to considerably reduce delivery time

 Successful switch to 3D design

-Until 2001, the designers’ main tool was a 2D computer-aided design (CAD) system.
+Until 2001, the designers’ main tool was 2D computer-aided design (CAD) system.
 However, requirements changed.
 For example, a client wanted proof for encumbrances through finite element (FE) model calculations.
-Markus Müller, project manager and the company’s CAD officer, designed the necessary 3D model with a free demonstration version of Solid Edge® software, the 2D/3D CAD system from product lifecycle management (PLM) specialist Siemens Digital Industries Software, which came with a trade magazine as part of a marketing program.
+Markus Müller, project manager and the company’s CAD officer, designed the necessary 3D model with a free demonstration version of Solid Edge® which is part of the Siemens Xcelerator business platform of software, hardware and services, which came with a trade magazine as part of a marketing program.

 “Our decision to introduce Solid Edge in the year 2001 was forward-looking and appropriate for our company,” says Müller.